 On February 17, 2015, the City of Santa Paula unanimously approved our updated East Area 1 Master Tentative Tract Map, Supplemental Environmental Impact Report and updated Development Agreement.
 The property is now fully entitled and we have the requisite approvals to break ground on the Santa Paula Gateway (East Areas 1 and 2) project.

-On March 24, 2015, we declared a \$0.045 per share dividend which was paid on April 15, 2015 in the aggregate amount of approximately \$0.6 million to common shareholders of record on April 6, 2015.
+On June 24, 2015, we declared a \$0.045 per share dividend which was paid on July 15, 2015 in the aggregate amount of approximately \$0.6 million to common shareholders of record as of July 6, 2015.